sethlopezme/strez/README.md

 # strez

 Convert string resources from CSV to Android and iOS formats.
-A good way to keep your strings in sync between platforms.
+A good way to keep strings in sync between platforms and hand off translations to developers.

 ## Install